chadfazio/asm341/module2/lab3/lab3.rst

 ..  |lab23-6| image:: images/lab23-6.png
 ..  |lab23-7| image:: images/lab23-7.png

+Credential stuffing is a type of brute force attack that leverages stolen credentials from another source.
+This source is most commonly the breach of a widley used online service.
+These leaked credentials are then levered in an attempt to compromise higher value targets in instances where users used the same credentials across multiple services.
+BIG-IP now has the capability to detect these types of attacks by employing a database of credentials that are known to have been compromised in a previous breach.
+The credentials are stored as one-way hashed usernames and passwords to protect them from further disclosure.
+Also note that we've chosen CAPTCHA as mitigation for this lab because it provides immediate feedback to the student.
+In a production environment, Client Side Integrity Defense (or both), may be a more effective form of mitigation during an actual attack.
+Feel free to experiment with this in the lab.

 .. note:: Items in this section depend on steps in prior sections, please ensure you've completed all sections in lab 2 up to this point before beginning this lab.